dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 The navigation experience provided by .NET Multi-platform App UI (.NET MAUI) Shell is based on flyouts and tabs.
 The top level of navigation in a Shell app is either a flyout or a bottom tab bar, depending on the navigation requirements of the app.
 When the navigation experience for an app begins with bottom tabs, the child of the subclassed <xref:Microsoft.Maui.Controls.Shell> object should be a <xref:Microsoft.Maui.Controls.TabBar> object, which represents the bottom tab bar.

 A <xref:Microsoft.Maui.Controls.TabBar> object can contain one or more <xref:Microsoft.Maui.Controls.Tab> objects, with each <xref:Microsoft.Maui.Controls.Tab> object representing a tab on the bottom tab bar.
-Each <xref:Microsoft.Maui.Controls.Tab> object can contain one or more `ShellContent` objects, with each `ShellContent` object displaying a single <xref:Microsoft.Maui.Controls.ContentPage>.
-When more than one `ShellContent` object is present in a <xref:Microsoft.Maui.Controls.Tab> object, the <xref:Microsoft.Maui.Controls.ContentPage> objects are navigable by top tabs.
+Each <xref:Microsoft.Maui.Controls.Tab> object can contain one or more <xref:Microsoft.Maui.Controls.ShellContent> objects, with each <xref:Microsoft.Maui.Controls.ShellContent> object displaying a single <xref:Microsoft.Maui.Controls.ContentPage>.
+When more than one <xref:Microsoft.Maui.Controls.ShellContent> object is present in a <xref:Microsoft.Maui.Controls.Tab> object, the <xref:Microsoft.Maui.Controls.ContentPage> objects are navigable by top tabs.
 Within a tab, you can navigate to other <xref:Microsoft.Maui.Controls.ContentPage> objects that are known as detail pages.

 > [!IMPORTANT]
 > The <xref:Microsoft.Maui.Controls.TabBar> type disables the flyout.

 ## Single page

 A single page Shell app can be created by adding a <xref:Microsoft.Maui.Controls.Tab> object to a <xref:Microsoft.Maui.Controls.TabBar> object.
-Within the <xref:Microsoft.Maui.Controls.Tab> object, a `ShellContent` object should be set to a <xref:Microsoft.Maui.Controls.ContentPage> object:
+Within the <xref:Microsoft.Maui.Controls.Tab> object, a <xref:Microsoft.Maui.Controls.ShellContent> object should be set to a <xref:Microsoft.Maui.Controls.ContentPage> object:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"